teaguejk/apex_stats_scraping/README.md

 # apex_stats_scraping
-Web Scraping Apex Legends Stats Page
+Web scraping an Apex Legends statistics website 'https://apex.tracker.gg/' using python with beautiful soup, scrapy, selenium, and other tools.